zem0122/Dynamic-Adjustment-and-Trajectory-Optimization-in-a-Digital-Twin-Environment/README.md

-Source program files for publication.
+Source program files for Dynamic Adjustment and Trajectory Optimization in a Digital Twin Environment publication.